-I am a Private Client and Landed Estates Partner based in Ashbourne but operating across the Derbyshire offices of the firm.
+I am Head of Private Client Services and Landed Estates based in Ashbourne but operating across the Derbyshire offices of the firm.
 I have over 20 years’ experience of looking after a broad client base, from large landed estates to owners of family businesses, professional partnerships, sportsmen and independently wealthy individuals.

 What can I do for you and your family?